microsoft/TypeScript/doc/spec.md

 A static member accessor declaration declares a property in the constructor function type and defines a property on the constructor function object of the class with a get or set accessor.
 In the body of a static member accessor declaration, the type of `this` is the constructor function type.

-Get and set accessors are emitted as calls to ‘Object.defineProperty’ in the generated JavaScript, as described in section [8.6.1](#8.6.1).
+Get and set accessors are emitted as calls to 'Object.defineProperty' in the generated JavaScript, as described in section [8.6.1](#8.6.1).

 ## <a name="8.5"/>8.5 Index Member Declarations